adcirc/adcirc/CONTRIBUTING.md

-It is sometimes advantageous to make a branch of a branch, for example when adding a new feature to a stable version of the code (which is on its own branch) rather than starting with the experimental master branch.
+It is sometimes advantageous to make a branch of a branch, for example when adding a new feature to a stable version of the code (which is on its own branch) rather than starting with the experimental branch.

-When committing the changes from the branch-of-a-branch back to the master branch, the following steps are required:
+When committing the changes from the branch-of-a-branch back to the main branch, the following steps are required:

-1. Create a branch from the current master with ```git checkout master; git checkout -b newbranch```
+1. Create a branch from the current main with ```git checkout main; git checkout -b newbranch```
 2. Go to the branch-of-a-branch and look at the sha1 ID of each commit starting where the branch-of-a-branch diverged.
 Use the command git cherry-pick sha1hash for each commit, one by one, continuing along the branch.
 This will take the work done for each commit and perform it on the new branch.
 You may need to resolve conflicts here just as you would in a traditional merge.
 3. Push the new branch to your fork on GitHub with ```git push -u origin newbranch```
-4. On GitHub, create a pull request to master since the history is contiguous.
+4. On GitHub, create a pull request to main since the history is contiguous.
 Once the test cases pass, the request can be merged.

 #### Version History